//

 Before Henry John and Nancy (Anne) Jane Keenan settled in Batlow, New South Wales, Henry's brother, Stewart Keenan and his wife, Isabella Gamble (possible a sister or cousin of Nancy Jane) migrated to Australia in 1859 and settled in the south-west of Western Australia.
 The first page below includes information about the children of Stewart and Isabella.
 Also on this page are a photograph of Stewart and Isabella, recent photographs and a great deal of information about "Glenbourne Homestead" - the (heritage listed) house at Margaret River built by Stewart and Isabella - and links to more information.

-See first The Keenans of Western Australia and then the sections below. →
+See first the main page, which is The Keenans of Western Australia , and then the sections below. →

 The late Edward (Ray) Keenan (d.2004) of Perenjori, Western Australia, transcribed letters sent by Keenans between America, South Africa, Western Australia and Northern Ireland from 1873 to 1955 .
 He published these 23 pages in 2003.
 Included are letters from David Keenan of Providence, USA, Grace Catherall (nee Keenan) who lived for a while in South Africa, and James and Maria Keenan of NI, Annie Jane McKay (nee Keenan) of NI, Mary Houston (nee Keenan) and many others.
 (Thanks to Anne Waghorn of WA for supplying this material.)
 TASK COMPLETED 25/4/2010.